When should I start investing in Mutual Funds?

 Just the way we have different categories of mutual fund schemes depending on their riskiness, we also group investors into similar categories based on their risk profile.
 Investors can be classified into aggressive, moderate and conservative risk profiles based on two factors.
 Read more

 Index Funds are passive mutual funds that mimic popular market indices.
 The Fund Manager doesn’t play an active role in selecting industries and stocks to build the fund’s portfolio but simply invests in all the stocks that make up the index to be followed.
+The weightage of the stocks in the fund closely matches the weightage of each of the stock in the index.
 Read more

 The best time to start planning and investing for your retirement is to start today whatever may be your current age and financial position in life.
 The sooner you start investing for a goal, the more time your money gets to compound itself.
 Suppose, you are 30-year-old today and start a monthly SIP of INR 2000 for next 30 years.
 Your money gets a long time to compound and grow.
 Read more

 One of the main reasons for KYC to be introduced in financial markets was to limit/prevent cases of fraud, tax evasion and money laundering.
 In order to do that, the source and destination in case of any financial transaction must be found out.
-This is where KYC was strengthened and in cases of investments and bank accounts, these processes were made mandatory and stringent.
 Read more

 Debt Funds invest our money in interest-bearing securities like bonds and money market instruments that promise to pay regular interest.
 These interest payments are received by the fund which in turn contributes to the total return we, as investors of the fund, earn.
 Read more

 There are many fintech companies that offer Direct Mutual Fund investment platforms either for free or for a fee.
-Most of these platforms are registered with SEBI, thus well-regulated and governed by security and privacy guidelines mandated by SEBI.
-Today even Fortune 500 companies can get hacked and similarly so can Mutual Fund platforms.
-However, it is highly unlikely.
 Read more

 When you invest in Mutual Funds through an intermediary, you you’re investing through a Regular Plan.
 Investing through an intermediary has certain benefits, for example, your distributor can help you with the selection of schemes appropriate for your short and long-term goals.
 Read more